speedyk-005/chunklet-py/docs/getting-started/programmatic/index.md

     ---

-    Process and chunk plain text documents, optimizing them for downstream tasks like embedding and LLM input.
+    Process and chunk plain text documents into perfectly sized, context-aware segments.
+It offers flexible constraint-based chunking with intelligent overlap, optimizing text for downstream tasks like embedding and LLM input.

     [:octicons-arrow-right-24: Learn More](plain_text_chunker.md)